LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 > This should only be needed one time, unless the developers add or modify an identifier.

-> For example going from version 3.2.x to version 3.3 or higher requires this to be repeated.
-There will be clear instructions on to [update page](gh-update.md#how-to-update-or-rebuild){: target="_blank" } when you need to do this.
+> For example going from version 3.2.x to version 3.4 requires this to be repeated.

+!!! warning "Update to Version 3.4"
+    The name and identifier for "`Small Status Widget`" was renamed to "`Loop Widget Extension`".
+If you previously built, you will need to run the Add Identifiers as directed on the [update page](gh-update.md#updating-from-32x-to-34){: target="_blank" } to add the renamed Identifier and Create Certificates for it.

+    If you previously built the `dev` branch, you already have this identifier.

 ## <code>Add Identifiers</code>